-Most of the dune areas on Tybee Island have been replaced by sea walls and revetment.
+Historically, dune areas on Tybee Island have been replaced by sea walls and revetment.
 Construction of residences, hotels and other businesses has removed much of the natural areas on the island.
-Dune areas still exist mainly on the central and north end portions of the beach.
 Dunes were constructed during the 1995 project on the South Tip Beach.
-There are no dunes on the Back River (USACE, 1998).
+Large dunes have formed in front of sand fencing and around catwalks along the oceanfront beach intermittently between 2nd street and the south end of the island.
+Dunes have also formed along Back River around Chatham Avenue.
+These dunes are outside of the federal project and no dune construction is planned as part of this proposed renourishment.

-E.3.03.
+3.03.
 PHYSICAL FACTORS